 What are the symptoms of metabolic syndrome?

-The indications of metabolic syndrome may resemble other conditions.
-Consult your health care provider for a diagnosis.
+The symptoms of metabolic syndrome may look like other health conditions.
+See your

 How is metabolic syndrome diagnosed?